LSA Christmas Fair

 - Have knowledge of and exposure to the 5 types of enquiry.

-Science lessons are taught in two week blocks which allow children to fully immerse themselves in the topics that they are learning.
-Teachers use the blocking system to plan activities in which children are encouraged to reflect upon their prior learning and build upon their skills in a sequential way.
+Science lessons allow children to fully immerse themselves in the topics that they are learning.
+Teachers use the immersive curriculum to plan activities in which children are encouraged to reflect upon their prior learning and build upon their skills in a sequential way.
 Children are encouraged, through their understanding of metacognition, to question and become enquiry-based learners.
 We aim to encourage children’s use of subject-specific scientific vocabulary so that they are able to articulate their ideas effectively.
 Our teachers are given the freedom to create lessons and contexts which allow children to explore open-ended and engaging tasks and offer them the choice on how they would like to develop their skills.
 Children are given support when they need it to enable them to achieve the objectives of the lesson and children are provided with purposeful challenge to encourage them to dive deeper into their learning.
 Children’s skills and knowledge are assessed at the end of each unit, with outcomes informing next steps in teaching and learning.

 Children at Lordswood are presented with opportunities to share their work with the wider school community and with families.
 They are offered a wide range of extra-curricular activities, visits, trips and visitors to complement and broaden the curriculum.
 These are purposeful and link with the knowledge being taught in class.
 Our annual Proud Tradition, The Griffin School’s Trust Science Symposium allows all children to collaborate as a Griffin Community exploring meaningful topics.
 The Griffin Science Symposium, and participation in British Science Week, provides our entire Lordswood family with the opportunity to interact and be stimulated by leading scientists and to gain overviews and deeper understanding of current issues and on-going work with regard to how science is, and could in the future help our world to be a better place.